henrytill/hyponome/README.md

 ## Status

 In its current state, hyponome should be considered experimental and unstable.
-Discussion of ongoing development can be found in the [issue tracker](https://github.com/henrytill/hyponome-scala/issues).
+Discussion of ongoing development can be found in the [issue tracker](https://github.com/henrytill/hyponome-scala/issues) and the [wiki](https://github.com/henrytill/hyponome-scala/wiki).

 ## Usage